villhei/elixirtut/elixir_web/app/chapters/03_data_structures.md

 ```

 The syntax `%{map_name | :key => value}` can be used to *update* a value in a map.
 The update requires the value to be present.
 An error will be raised for non-existent keys.
+If you wish to *insert* a value in to a map, use `Map.put/3` instead.